Boxing Day is one of the busiest shopping days of the year in Melbourne and the rest of Australia.

 How to find the best Boxing Day sales in Melbourne

 Boxing Day sales are not just a big day for shoppers, but for retailers as well.
 This is the biggest day of the year for them and as such they are all trying to say how they have the lowest prices, the best deals and the most products.
 The competition between retailers for Boxing Day sales creates a problem for shoppers, as they are inundated with discounts and sale sections.
 To help you determine where the best Boxing Day sales in Melbourne will be and to avoid falling into sales traps, we’ve written a quick little guide.
-Here’s how to get the most out of Melbourne’s Boxing Day sales for 2016.
+Here’s how to get the most out of Melbourne’s Boxing Day sales.

 The problem: One thing you need to be aware of is discounts.
 Stores have found various ways to lure shoppers in and one of the main ways is by quoting huge discounts.
 But don’t judge a store by its discount.
 Some stores only apply these discounts to a limited range of products, or trick you by marking up the price before Christmas and then discount the inflated price.
 Even if you do find a product which is hugely discounted, don’t fall into the trap of buying something you don’t need just because it is on sale.